|

 edgeR is a Bioconductor R package to perform differential expression analysis for the sequencing data like RNA-seq, ChIP-seq and ATAC-seq.

-In edgeR v4, we develop the new quasi-likelihood method based on the quadratic mean-variance relationship that we can isolate the biological and technical variation.
+In edgeR v4, we develop the new quasi-likelihood method based on the quadratic mean-variance relationship so that we can isolate the biological and technical variation.

 We improve the quasi-dispersion estimation by the adjusted deviance statistics and support lowly expressed counts data.